pvdz/zeparser3/tests/testcases/parser/regexes/some_annexb_stuff/invalid_escape_char/space_with_uflag.md

 `````
 throws: Tokenizer error!
-    Tokenizer potential $ERROR: was invalid ident but accepting anyways; Legacy unicode escape is only valid without u-flag
+    Regex: Tokenizer potential $ERROR: was invalid ident but accepting anyways; Legacy unicode escape is only valid without u-flag; Regex body had an escape or char class range that is invalid with a u-flag, but it did have a u-flag

 /\ /u
 ^------- error